-For the investment of Short-Term Money, the Treasurer shall report at least annually to Council, and the report to be a form and contain such content as Council may request.
+For the investment of Short-Term Money, the Treasurer shall report at least annually to Council, the report to be in a form and contain such content as Council may request or as prescribed by our existing investment policy in Appendix II.
 The report to Council shall include investment performance during the period covered and any other information required under the Regulation and that the Treasurer may consider to be pertinent.